jSieber7/jSieber7.github.io/_pages/about.md

 I am one among the many who study this data with statistical techniques, computer programs, and whatever contextual knowledge I can scrounge up.
 The beautiful thing about data analytics, is that there is an incredible amount of free data, professional software free of charge, and a new problem to solved.
 Anyone with enough patience and free time can participate.
 I aim to keep abreast of the current data science environment and clearly communicate the basics here on my blog.

 I hold a degree in finance and am a current masters student at UNC Charlotte.
 I do have some MOOC certifications, although now I prefer learning through the more thorough method of books.
 My MOOC certifications are linked below.
 While I have not taken MOOC courses for SQL and R, I do have experience coding in these languages.
 In fact, I do enjoy coding in R more than Python (thanks to Hadley Wickham).
-I mostly program in R now unless there is a particular Python package or functionality I would like to use.
+I mostly program in R now unless there is a particular Python package or functionality (mostly PyTorch) I would like to use.
 And when dealing with large data, SQL is a lifesaver.

 ## Datacamp